Cardiovascular Fall Information Sessions:

 Entry level income for fields are between $45,000 - $55,000 per year with more possible through "on-call" hours (where you remain available to work overnight or on weekends).

-The Cardiovascular Technology Program at CPCC is nationally accredited through The Council on Accreditation of Allied Health Educational Programs (CAAHEP) in both the Invasive and Noninvasive cardiology concentrations.
+The Cardiovascular Technology Program at CPCC is nationally accredited through The Commission on Accreditation of Allied Health Education Programs (CAAHEP) in both the Invasive and Noninvasive cardiology concentrations.

 The Board of Directors of CAAHEP as well as the Joint Review Committee on Cardiovascular Technology (JRC-CVT) recognized the programs "substantial compliance" with the nationally established accreditation standards set by CAAHEP, the American College of Cardiology, the Society of Invasive Cardiovascular Professionals, the American College of Radiology the American Society of Echocardiography and the Society of Vascular Ultrasound.